slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A man is already halfway in love with any woman who listens to him."
 -- Brendan Behan*

+> *"The surest sign that a man is in love is when he divorces his wife."
+-- Unknown*

 ### On love and romance

 > *"Love is the absence of judgement."